Best sports bras for running 2025: top picks from Under Armour, Sweaty Betty and more

 Rotating your bras is a clever way of extending their lifeline, but if you exercise every day, you’ll need to replace them more often.

-Signs of wear and tear or a loss in elasticity indicate that your bra is on its last legs.
-A once snug and reliable sports bra that now allows excess movement indicates a lack of support.
-Adjustable bras may last slightly longer because you can tighten them, but it’s worth noting that this signals a change to your breasts or that your bra is reaching its sell-by.
-Check your cups for loss of shape, as this also means it’s time to reinvest.
+Signs of wear and tear or a loss in elasticity indicate that your bra needs replacing.
+If your bra was once snug and supportive but now allows excess movement, then you need to get a new one because it's not giving enough support.
+Some adjustable bras may last slightly longer because you can tighten them, but do check your cups for loss of shape, as this also means it’s time to reinvest.

 Alice is the health channel editor at Live Science.
 She also reviews tech and fitness products for our buying guides, from air purifiers to treadmills.
 She has worked across multiple knowledge and wellness brands at Future, including Fit&Well, Coach, T3, TechRadar and Tom's Guide.
 Alice holds a bachelor's degree in journalism from City, University of London, where she spent a year studying nutrition, dietetics and public health at Queensland University of Technology in Brisbane.
 A self-confessed running fanatic, she's completed six marathons and qualified for the Boston marathon.